 The thyroid gland is an endocrine organ located to the anterior lower portion of the neck.
-It is involved in regulation of metabolism and the blood calcium levels.
+It is involved in regulation of metabolism and blood calcium levels.
 Thyroid hormone is produced in response to elevated pituitary TSH levels.
-An other hormone produced by the thyroid gland, calcitonin, is produced in response to elevated blood calcium levels.
+Another hormone produced by the thyroid gland, calcitonin, is produced in response to elevated blood calcium levels.

 Cancer: Thyroid cancer